sphireinc/Foundry/README.md

 - source file -> document
 - document -> taxonomy
-- document, template, data file -> output
+- document, taxonomy, template, data file -> output

 Keeping those two graphs separate is intentional.
 It makes the architecture easier to think about and easier to evolve in the future